 It may be easy to see a pretty picture or two and memorize the picture, but it does not really help you learn how to speak a foreign language.
 In fact, it can just make things even more difficult.
 Picture and word association does have its place in learning, and it can be a huge help if it is used correctly, but this software fails to make it work.

-The number one complaint for this language learning software was boredom.
+The number-one complaint for this language learning software was boredom.
 Users became bored rather quickly.
 The software does not hold your attention, and the learning style does not generate an interest in the language that you are trying to learn.

-If you want to learn something, it has to be interesting especially when it comes to foreign languages.
+If you want to learn something, it has to be interesting, especially when it comes to foreign languages.
 The more interesting it is, the more you want to learn.
 You will want to see what is around that next corner.
 You will want to see what is over the next hill.
 You will want to dive right into your next lesson and expand your language skills.
 The only thing that Rosetta Stone makes you want to dive into, is a pool with no water in it.

-We had a look at a lot of other Rosetta Stone reviews on the web, and most of them come to the conclusion that “Rosetta Stone simply doesn't work well enough for that price”.
+I had a look at a lot of other Rosetta Stone reviews on the web, and most of them come to the conclusion that Rosetta Stone simply doesn't work well enough for that price.
 And indeed, it is expensive.
-Priced at $499 USD for the complete package, it's at the higher end of the language learning programs reviewed.
-However, Rosetta Stone is not all that bad; it tries to immerse the learner in the rich history, and the vibrant culture that surrounds the language that you have chosen to speak.
-This makes learning how to speak any foreign language interactive and interesting.
-Rosetta Stone offers still a fun and easy way to learn a language, but if you're looking for an equal course at a lower price, we recommend the Rocket Languages series
+Priced at $299 USD for the complete package, it's at the higher end of the language learning programs reviewed.
+Rosetta Stone is not all that bad, even though this particular claim "to immerse the learner in the rich history, and the vibrant culture that surrounds the language that you have chosen to speak" seem a bit too broad.
+However, it's a good course to get engaged and hooked on a new language, but doesn't help you to get completely fluent.
+Not at all.